zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * Docker inline volume creation support for setting volume aggregation level
 * –nodes support for docker inline volume spec
 * Volume attach issues after a node restart when container attaching to a volume failed
-* PX Alert display issues in Prometheus
+* Portworx displays issues in Prometheus
 * Cloudsnap scheduler display issues where the existing schedules were not seen by some users.
 * Removed snapshots from being counted into to total volume count
 * Removed non-px related metrics being pushed to Prometheus